tayruxin/tp/docs/UserGuide.md

 An invalid index is a non-positive integer or an index greater than the number of companies you have. e.g -1, 0, a, \*, 1 0 (Only one index is allowed at a time).
 Positive index should not exceed the maximum allowed range of 2147483647.

+### 6. Do I need an internet connection to use LinkMeIn?

+LinkMeIn is an offline application that functions well without an internet connection.
+However, an Internet connection is required to download the application.

+### 7. How do I save my data on LinkMeIn?

+With LinkMeIn, there is no need for you to save manually.
+Everything is saved automatically for you.

 [&uarr; Back to Table of Contents](#table-of-contents)